James Krishna Floyd

-James Krishna Floyd (born 27 August 1985) is a British actor.
-He is known for his roles in My Brother the Devil, Everywhere and Nowhere, the 2022 film The Swimmers, and the TV series The Good Karma Hospital.
+James Krishna Floyd (born 27 August 1985) is a British actor, director and writer.
+As an actor he was named a BAFTA Breakthrough Brit and has won a British Independent Film Award.
+As a director and writer he has been nominated for two British Independent Film Awards.

-In 2013, Floyd was named as a Breakthrough Brit by the British Academy of Film and Television Arts, and won a British Independent Film Award for his role in My Brother the Devil.
+His films include the acclaimed drama My Brother the Devil, the popular Netflix refugee epic The Swimmers (2022) and his filmmaking debut, the romantic drama Unicorns (2024).
+On television, he is known for starring in the popular UK series The Good Karma Hospital (2017–2022) and the international hit Hulu drama No Man's Land (2021–2025).

 Early life

 Floyd was born in Kings Cross, London and grew up in North West London with his parents.
-His mother is an Indian Tamil, and his father is English with Scottish ancestry.
-Floyd's father was a civil servant, working as a probation officer in such areas as Tottenham and Holloway, and his mother taught English to refugees and Category A prisoners at HM Prison Wormwood Scrubs.
-James grew up attending plays at the Royal Shakespeare Company, which he later credits as inspiration for his acting career.
+His mother is Indian Tamil, and his father is English with Scottish ancestry.
+Floyd's father was a civil servant, working as a probation officer in Tottenham and Holloway, and his mother taught English to refugees and Category A prisoners at HM Prison Wormwood Scrubs.
+Floyd grew up attending plays at the Royal Shakespeare Company, which he later credits as his inspiration for his acting career.

-Floyd attended the London School of Economics and Political Science (LSE) studying Philosophy, Logic and Scientific Method but left to pursue a career in theatre.
+Floyd won a government scholarship to the independent secondary school UCS in London, UK, because his parents' income was low enough, and his state school grades were exceptional.
+He attended the London School of Economics and Political Science (LSE) studying Philosophy, Logic and Scientific Method but left to pursue a career in theatre.
 He trained at the RADA Youth Summer Program at the Old Vic and later became an alumnus of the National Youth Theatre.